Nthompson096/vfio-gpu-script/README.md

     setsebool  virt_use_fusefs=on

 and before you run this script be sure to enter this following command to update grub and reboot (virt-manager crash windows any)

+You'll also need to set your processor to QEMU and clear the current processor config from copying the current host.

     sudo grubby --update-kernel=ALL --args='kvm.ignore_msrs=1'